All flight path maps/Seoul to Tokyo

 Even on overcast days the Korean Strait and Narita approach provide visual interest; Mt Fuji is only reliably visible on clear days.

-What is the best side of plane for Seoul to Tokyo?
+What is the best side for Seoul to Tokyo?